pendingchaos/WIP12/README.md

 The program has only been tested on a Linux based operating system.

 ## Dependencies
-The program requires g++, SDL2, Bullet, FreeType, libdl, a c standard library implementation, a c++ standard library implementation, and an OpenGL implementation supporting OpenGL 3.3 or higher.
+The program requires g++, SDL2, Bullet, FreeType, libdl, a c standard library implementation, a c++ standard library implementation, and an OpenGL implementation supporting OpenGL 3.3 or higher and GL_ARB_separate_shader_objects.

 They can be installed by running or something similar:
 ```shell